-

 How To Write And Publish Your Non-Fiction Book

-As the author of five popular science books, including a New York Times best-seller, I have learned a good deal about the ins and outs of getting a nonfiction book published.
 I now offer private, paid, one-on-one consultations to aspiring authors seeking to publish their nonfiction book ideas.
 In addition to steering you through key steps to success, I will provide guidance and feedback on your project.
-Please contact me for more information or to schedule a consultation. -

 What A Fish Knows